vacp2p/rfc/content/docs/rfcs/13/README.md

 RPC call to query historical messages.

 - The `pubsubTopic` field MUST indicate the pubsub topic of the historical messages to be retrieved.
-  This field denotes the pubsub topic on which Waku messages are published.
+  This field denotes the pubsub topic on which `WakuMessage`s are published.
   This field maps to `topicIDs` field of `Message` in [`11/WAKU2-RELAY`](/spec/11).
   Leaving this field empty means no filter on the pubsub topic of message history is requested.
   This field SHOULD be left empty in order to retrieve the historical `WakuMessage` regardless of the pubsub topics on which they are published.